RaphaelIT7/gmod-holylib/README.md

 #### bool / table pvs.TestPVS(Entity ent / Vector origin, Entity ent / Vector pos / EntityList list)
 Returns `true` if the given entity / position is inside the PVS of the given origin.<br>
-If given a EntityList, it will return a table wich contains the result for each entity.<br>
+If given a EntityList, it will return a table which contains the result for each entity.<br>
 The key will be the entity and the value is the result.<br>

 #### table pvs.FindInPVS(Entity ent / Vector pos)